 Currency Peg Meaning

-A currency peg is defined as the policy wherein the government or the central bank maintains a fixed exchange rate to the currency belonging to another country, resulting in a stable exchange rate policy between the two.
+A currency peg is defined as the policy whereby the government or the central bank maintains a fixed exchange rate to the currency belonging to another country, resulting in a stable exchange rate policy between the two.
 For example, the currency of China was pegged with US dollars until 2015.

 Components of Currency Peg